mthorley/arduino-racktempcontroller/README.md

 Minor error on the power circuit which required a track cut and wire from VIN to Fan power.
 This has been corrected on the Eagle files.

-## OLED Display
+## Display
-Display to render fan and temperature states showing the fan temperatures in the top row, and the fan RPMs as a percentage of maximum RPM in the lower rows.
+OLED display to render fan and temperature states showing the fan temperatures in the top row, and the fan RPMs as a percentage of maximum RPM in the lower rows.

 <img alt="OLED display" src="wiki/images/fc-oled.jpg" width="50%"/>